-- Pre-activity Assessment).
+- Pre-activity assessment.
 This assessment comprises the complete body of knowledge in relation to land use, soils characterisation, topography and other aspects relevant to SCL.
 While much of this information has already been assessed and reported, the establishment of on-ground monitoring transects for both impact observations and ground truthing of subsidence movement will be undertaken progressively in advance of longwall panel operations within the longwall mining disturbance area (refer Section 6.2.2.1). - Impact monitoring.
 Aside from ground survey of subsidence movement which will be undertaken progressively, annual monitoring inspections will be undertaken prior to the onset of each wet season to identify any areas of observable or measurable impact that might be associated with longwall panel subsidence or associated surface disturbance.
 Monitoring will be accomplished by observations along set transects as well as any identified zones more at risk to subsidence impacts.
+Monitoring events will continue from commencement of longwall mining activities within ML70481 until material subsidence is considered to have finalised following completion of 500-series mining activities (for five-years following completion of mining activities), refer Section 6.2.2. - Event monitoring.
+Using a similar methodology to that used for impact monitoring, high rainfall events will trigger specific, additional monitoring of determined high risk zones to assess if any given rainfall event has resulted in initiating erosion or other impacts.
+Any rainfall event greater than 50 mm on a rolling 24-hour average basis will trigger an inspection and monitoring event.
+Monitoring will occur as soon as safe and practicable following the trigger event, unless weather forecasts indicate a similar rainfall event following within a period of 1 week.

-Monitoring events will continue from commencement of longwall mining activities within ML70481 until material subsidence is considered to have finalised following completion of 500-series mining activities (expected to be no longer than 2 wet season cycles following completion of mining activities), refer Section 6.2.2. - Lidar surveys to occur: - prior to commencement of longwall panel operations within ML70481 (this data has already been acquired); and - once subsidence associated with 500-series mining activities is considered to have ended (likely to be at approximately 12 - 24 months from completion of longwall mining activities (Section 6.2.2.3).
-These requirements do not preclude additional lidar survey work being undertaken within this stated period. - Restoration monitoring.
-Where impact monitoring identifies impacts requiring restoration, annual monitoring/inspections will occur from the date of completion of restoration activities until those areas are considered to have been stabilised (Section 6.2.2.2). - Post-restoration SCL and land suitability assessment: to be undertaken as a final assessment following the completion of all 500-series mining activities, along with any associated restoration activities.
-Progressive assessments may also be undertaken on a panel by panel basis to address operational requirements.
+- Lidar surveys to occur, with at least a 1m accuracy: - prior to commencement of longwall panel operations within ML70481 (already acquired); - at a regular frequency, not less than every 3 years; and, - once subsidence, rehabilitation and maintenance activities associated with 500-series mining activities are considered to have ended.
+(Section 6.2.2.4).
+These requirements do not preclude additional lidar survey work being undertaken within this stated period. - Maintenance/rehabilitation monitoring.
+Where impact monitoring identifies impacts requiring maintenance and/or rehabilitation, annual and event monitoring/inspections will occur from the date of completion of activities until those areas are considered to have been stabilised (Section 6.2.2.3).

-Figure 12: Diagrammatic view of the monitoring and reporting process
+Figure 10: Diagrammatic view of the monitoring and reporting process